wp-plugins/video-bracket-tag/readme.txt

 `[youtube=-GG7sj2APpc,LEFT,340,16:9,This is my test blurb]`

 This will embed a youtube video left justified with a width of 340, aspect ratio of 16:9 and the blurb of "This is my test blurb" as its link.

 Ordering of these parameters does not matter, and no, its not case sensitive.

+**Currently Supported Parameters**:
+* **FLOAT** - this is how you handle the left or right float.
+Defaults to float left.
+This is most useful when you are trying to embed the video into a body of text.
+* **LEFT** - Left Justification
+* **RIGHT** - Right Justification
+* **NOLINK** - Do not include link
+* **Ratio** - Accepted Ratios are : 16:9 16:10 1:1 221:100 5:4 - All other provided values are set to 4:3 (the most common video ratio)
+* **Numerical Values** - If you provide any numerical values you are setting the width of your video.
+* **Alphanumeric Values** - When you post your video you may want to change the text value from the default to something descriptive or to caption something in the video.

 == Installation ==